rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 4:03pm Skimmed through the first chapter.
 They try to hammer through a lot of details regarding convolutions in a CNN.
 Gonna continue on with Chapter 2.

 Need to pull down the data from this [Chest X-ray Images](https://www.kaggle.com/datasets/tolgadincer/labeled-chest-xray-images) Kaggle competition ...

+The book code uses torchsummary to display information about the model, but that code base has been deprectated with torchinfo, so I am going to ...

+pip install torchinfo

+... and use that instead.

+7:12pm The ImageClassification.ipynb all works.
+Nice! ...
+Resume at page 69, 'The Second Variation of the Model' tomorrow ...